What is cold-calling? A cold call is an unsolicited call made by a salesperson. It's a term that gets thrown around quite a bit in sales.

 Reaching out to new prospects often feels like finding a needle in a haystack.
 At Funnel Clarity, we believe sales people should be proud of their profession, and even prouder of the assistance and value they can provide through cold calling.
 It does not deserve the negative reputation it has been stuck with!
 We’ve spent years researching the sales profession, developing our training curriculum and teaching it to clients.
 What we can tell you is that cold calling is not about “smiling and dialing.”
 The purpose is not to make hundreds of calls in a day and apologetically pitch someone if they have the misfortune of answering the phone.
-Here’s what a cold call should really be about:
+So to answer the question what is cold calling, here’s what a cold call should really be about:

 Once you are able to open up real dialogue with a prospect, be sure to stay aligned with the concepts you highlighted during call preparation.
 Don’t fall into the trap of asking prospects about their needs.
 Most prospects on the receiving end of a cold call don’t have specific needs to tell you about because they aren’t actively looking for a service like yours.